-Our destination in the forest was the pet cemetery where our dear cat Kilu was buried after his accident in October.
+Our destination in the forest was the pet cemetery where our dear cat Kilu was buried after the deadly accident last October.

 I love this little pet cemetery, and we go there quite often.
-There are so many lovely graves with colourful flowers, candles and angel statues, that I might make a separate photo reportage of it one day.
+There are so many lovely graves with colorful flowers, candles, and angel statues that I might make a separate photo reportage of it one day.
 My heart just melts when I see how much effort people are making for the memory of their beloved pets.
-Look at this grave stone for example:
+Look at this grave stone, for example, :

 A walk in the forest on a sunny spring day is the best possible therapy.
 I guess I’m such a nature child that I couldn’t even think about living in a concrete jungle.
 Have a look, even the ants’ nests are flowering.

-Just before our home yard I had to take one more photo of these cute little wheelbarrows.
-I found them in the garden of a house along the neighbouring street.
+Just before our home yard, I had to take one more photo of these cute little wheelbarrows.
+I found them in the garden of a house along the neighboring street.
 I feel like I’d like to go and borrow them.
 Maybe even I would work harder in the garden if I had this lovely pink barrow to work with! 🙂